 Award winning journalist, Amy Bridges is determined, passionate and willing to do anything to get the job done.

-Dedication, hard work and perseverance have kept her motivated and her passion and creativity fueled the work she has produced.
+Dedication, hard work and perseverance have kept her motivated and her passion and creativity fueled and can be seen in the work she has produced.

 In 2013, Bridges started the Journalism program at Durham College.
 During her 2-years she went from reporter for The Chronicle to the Entertainment Editor to the head Digital Editor of the entire website.
 All while, still reporting, taking photos and video and keeping up a GPA of 4.7.
 Not only did Bridges write for and maintain The Chronicle website but she also started writing for Missy Ink Magazine.
 All before she graduated.